 - When the power button is set for Standby, the computer goes into Standby mode if you press the button for less than four seconds while the computer is on.
-To bring the computer out of Standby mode, press any key on the keyboard or press one of the mouse buttons.
+To bring the computer out of Standby mode, press the computer power button for less than four seconds.
 An incoming modem ring while the computer is in Standby mode also brings the computer out of Standby mode. - When the power button is set for Shutdown, pressing the power button, regardless of the length of time you hold it in, simply turns off or starts the computer.

-The operating system does not perform an orderly shutdown.
 The power button is preset for shutdown.
 To change the power button mode, do the following:

 - 1. From the Windows desktop, click Start. - 2.
-Select Settings; and then click Control Panel. - 3.
-Double-click Power Management.
+Select Settings; and then click Control Panel. - Double-click Power Management.
 The Power Management Properties window opens. - 4.
 Click Advanced. - 5.
 In the Power buttons area, locate the When I press the power button on my computer field, select either Shutdown or Standby, and then click OK.